12 years of

-F.R.E.D. is very involved in sustaining and growing FIRST programs.
+F.R.E.D. is highly involved in sustaining and growing FIRST programs.
 One way we have done this is by actively bringing STEM into the Warroad School.
-Team 2883 has worked with the Warroad school district to develop new curriculum for all ages, and is constantly continuing to develop more.
+Team 2883 has worked with our school district to develop new curriculum for all ages, and is constantly continuing to develop more.
 Down below is more information on the ways we have incorporated STEM into the school.

 High School Curriculum

 Team F.R.E.D. is creating opportunities for students in the Warroad community and school.
 One way we have done this is by creating new curriculum in the high school.
 Our robotics program has played an important role in creating classes including: Robotics, Fabrication Lab (FabLab), Drafting, and Engineering.
 These classes have given students from our small community the opportunity to get real life experience in the STEM fields.
 Two of these four classes are also College-In-The-High-School courses; students who take these classes receive college credit through Itasca Community College.
 If it were not for the collaboration between Team 2883 and Warroad High School, these students would not have the opportunity to receive college credit while getting an in-depth look into what STEM is all about.

 Team F.R.E.D. has also brought in over $480,000 into the school through grants and funding from Marvin Windows and Doors.
 This money has been used to add new technologies including various CNC and drafting equipment, as well as a complete Maker Space (FabLab).
 This coming summer our industrial technology wing will also be getting a full renovation through the referendum that our community has passed.
 This will be used to create a new state-of-the-art shop.